 Each carving has a meaning...

 I am a practicing Buddhist and it is my wish is to create carvings that communicate great meaning and touches peoples hearts.
-As such I have received special permissions from several Kaumātua to carve certain traditional Māori symbols, and to combine some of these with various contemporary influences.
+As such I have received special permissions from several Kaumātua to carve certain traditional Māori symbols, and to combine with various contemporary influences.

 The most important aspect of what I do is based on the spiritual nature of this mahi (work).
-Each Taonga tells a story and is intended to bless the minds of all who wear them and lay their eyes upon them, and come into their presence.
+Each Taonga tells a story and is intended to bless the minds of all who encounter them.
 As such, each carving is transformed into a Taonga through qualified mantra and formal blessing rituals.
 The following is a quote from the very esteemed Tohunga and Kaumātua Rev. Maurice Grey...

 Full Circle and Adventures...

-When I was a young, poor, and single artist, I sought new adventures.
+When I was a young artist, I sought new adventures.
 As a result, I put down the tools and decided to gain some worldly experiences.

 After this break from carving, I have heeded a calling to return to my original creative roots.
 The work you are now viewing is the result of a new era of design and represents a maturing of my craft.

-I sincerely hope you enjoy the carvings I create and over time, come to fully understand all the various layers of meaning imbued within them.
+I sincerely hope you enjoy the carvings I create and connect with all layers of meaning imbued within them.
 I wish you and your family the deepest peace and happiness.